danielsaidi/website_danielsaidi/pages/open-source.md

   {% include kankoda/buttons/home.html %}

   <h1>Open Source</h1>

   <p>
-    Here is a list of some of my open source projects that I currently maintain.
-For a list of all public projects, please have a look at my <a href="https://github.com/{{ site.github_username| cgi_escape | escape }}">GitHub</a> profile.
+    Here are some open-source projects that I have created and currently maintain.
+For a list of all public projects, please have a look at my <a href="{{ site.github_url }}">GitHub</a> profile.
   </p>

+  {% include work-paragraph.html %}
 </article>

 {% include kankoda/grids/grid.html items=site.data.open-source type="icons" %}